nycat/javascript/event/readme.md

 - mouseout
 - mouseenter
 - mouseleave
-For mouseover and mouseout, they are a piar and for mouseenter and mouseleave, the are another pair.
+For mouseover and mouseout, they are event group,meanwhile; for mouseenter and mouseleave, the are another event group.